 COVID-19 Protection for Working People

 [ACTION ALERT: Click here to watch and read testimony about the urgent need for Emergency Paid Sick Time, submitted by workers, experts, activists, and leaders in the Raise Up MA coalition.
-Click here to contact the Commonwealth Resilience and Recovery Committee, which is now reviewing the legislation, and urge them to bring it to the floor for a vote.]
+Click here to urge your legislators to pass Emergency Paid Sick Time!]

 In order to ensure that all those who feel sick or may have been exposed to COVID-19 stay home and avoid exposing others to the virus, all workers must have the ability to miss work to care for themselves or their family, without losing the pay they need to make ends meet.
 In the face of the COVID-19 outbreak and the massive economic disruption it is creating, Massachusetts must urgently act to protect working people.